How do I start learning astronomy?

 - Learn & share with other hobbyists.

-What is the best book on astronomy for beginners?
+Which book is best for astronomy beginners?

 - Astronomy: A Beginner’s Guide to the Universe by Eric Chaisson and Steve McMillan.